 PRO TIP: Anytime you only need a lens temporarily or when you aren’t entirely sure if a piece of camera gear will be a good fit, try renting it first.
 Renting camera gear and testing it over a few days to a week is incredibly helpful when making gear choices.
 A lens rental may seem like a steep cost.
 However, I have found it saves me money in the long run.
 I know when I make a lens or camera body purchase after renting, it is the right move for my photography.

-Next, I grabbed some supplies from the garage and began my work turning my second story bathroom into a wildlife blind.
+Next, I grabbed some supplies from the garage and began my work turning my second-story bathroom into a wildlife blind.
 It really wasn’t terribly hard.
 I grabbed a good chair and hung out my 2nd story bathroom window like a nut.
-Another thing to note, it’s a good idea to give your neighbors a heads up to your motive for hanging out the window with a huge lens which may be somewhat pointed at their house from time to time.
+Another thing to note, it’s a good idea to give your neighbors a heads up about your motive for hanging out the window with a huge lens that may be somewhat pointed at their house from time to time.
 Thankfully, they already know I’m a little unhinged, so no police were summoned.

 Eventually, I added some padding to the windowsill.
 Then, I fabricated mosquito netting around the window so I could attempt to keep the bugs outside my house.
 I left only a little slit for my lens to poke through.
 My husband and I researched a good bird feeder.
 Then as a rite of passage to becoming a birder, we battled different setups until we finally outsmarted the squirrels from stealing all the food.
 My family was right there to support my madness and sent over their favorite crazy bird lady jokes and memes.
 My mother and I sent photos back and forth of the different birds we saw at our feeders.
 Finally, we had something other than the pandemic to discuss.